kabisa/maji/docs/README.md

   * Javascript bundling and minification including source maps
   * CommonJS module system using Browserify
   * CSS autoprefixer (no more vendor prefixes!)
   * Iconfont builder.
 Drop an SVG in your project and it's instantly available in your iconfont.
+[Read more](./icons.md).
   * Livereload integration.
 Make changes and your browser will automatically reload, works on mobile too.

 * CLI tooling